-- Delay having until after August 1. - Use spot spraying herbicide application in lieu of field-level applications to control noxious weeds. - Control woody species encroachment into grasslands (e.g. eastern red cedar, Siberian Elm). - Avoid establishing trees within and directly adjacent to existing grasslands, especially large tracts of native prairie. - Remove abandoned buildings which could harbor mammalian nest predators, especially in priority habitat areas.
+- Delay having until after August 1. - Use spot spraying herbicide application in lieu of field-level applications to control noxious weeds. - Control woody species encroachment into grasslands (e.g., eastern red cedar, Siberian Elm). - Avoid establishing trees within and directly adjacent to existing grasslands, especially large tracts of native prairie. - Remove abandoned buildings which could harbor mammalian nest predators, especially in priority habitat areas.

 Wind energy development - South Dakota has been identified as one of the top geographic locations for wind energy development within the United States.
-According to the U.S. Department of Energy, SD's resource potential for wind energy includes vast areas with wind power classifications of good to superb (Figure 16).
+According to the U.S. Department of Energy, SD's resource potential for wind energy includes vast areas with wind power classifications of good to superb (Figure 17).
 As of December 1, 2021, SD had 25 operational wind energy projects capable of generating 2,895 MW of power from 1,383 turbines (SD Public Utilities Commission [PUC] 2021).
 Many of SD's large intact grasslands occur in areas of high wind potential such as the Missouri Coteau, Prairie Coteau, and vast areas of western SD.

 Specifically, 75, 79, and 70% of Tier 1, Tier 2, and Tier 3 sharp-tailed grouse priority habitat areas have wind power classifications of good or higher respectively.
 In comparison, only 55% of areas outside of the priority habitat areas have wind power classifications of good or higher.
 For prairie-chickens, 65, 66, and 69% of Tier 1, Tier 2, and Tier 3 priority habitat areas have wind power classifications of good or higher respectively.
-In comparison, only 61% of areas outside of the priority habitat areas have wind power classifications of good or higher respectively.
-In comparison, only 61% of areas outside of the priority habitat areas have wind power classifications of good or higher respectively.
+In comparison, only 61% of areas outside of the priority habitat areas have wind power classifications of good or higher.